Brooks Ghost 9 Shoe Review

-I haven’t had a shoe that impresses me during my first run like the Brooks Ghost 9 in a while.
-I am shocked of how much I like the shoe.
+I haven’t had a shoe impress me during my first run like the Brooks Ghost 9 in a while.
+I am shocked of how much I like the Brooks Ghost 9.

 The Brooks Ghost is one of the staple running shoes in the industry.
-At our store, it’s one of the most popular neutral shoes.
+At our store, the Brooks Ghost is one of the most popular neutral shoes.
 Brooks is also a great company to work with too.
 For no real reason, I haven’t run in a lot of their shoes.
-I’ve tried on almost every model, but the only model of Brooks I’ve put significant mileage in, is the Brooks Launch 3 (for speed workouts).
+I’ve tried on almost every model, but the only model of Brooks I’ve put significant mileage in is the Brooks Launch 3 (for speed workouts).

 The Brooks Ghost 9 came out in June.
-Recently, I fell in love with the new Galaxy color and decided it was the perfect time to give Brooks another shot.
+Recently, I fell in love with the new Brooks Ghost 9 Galaxy color and decided it was the perfect time to give Brooks another shot.
 I was due to rotate another high mileage trainer, so that worked out well.
+The Galaxy color is just another limited edition of the Brooks Ghost 9.
+It’s the same Brooks Ghost, but a different color.

 The Brooks Ghost 9 has enough cushion for high mileage but is also light enough for speed workouts and races.
 It’s a little more cushion and softer than the Launch.

 As mentioned, I haven’t run much in any previous model of Brooks Ghosts.
-I had a pair of Brooks Ghosts 7 as well as 8s that I worked in but I never took them to the road.
+I had a pair of Brooks Ghosts 7 as well as Brooks Ghost 8s that I worked in, but I never took them to the road.

-The wider toebox is something I’m personally thankful for.
+The wider toebox in the Brooks Ghost 9 is something I’m personally thankful for.
 Your feet need to spread out while running.
 If there isn’t enough room, you are much more susceptible to foot issues.

 The Brooks Ghost 9 is one of the softer shoes on the market.
-As a company, Brooks uses a material called “BioMoGo DNA” which essentially molds to your foot like memory foam.
+As a company, Brooks uses a material called “BioMoGo DNA,” which essentially molds to your foot like memory foam.
+Together with the crash pad, it allows for a smooth ride.

-The cushioning from the 8 to the 9 hasn’t changed much.
+The cushioning from the 8 to the Brooks Ghost 9 hasn’t changed much.
 If you like a soft and well-cushioned shoe, this could be a great option.
+The plush interior and refined designed allows the Brooks Ghost 9 to feel more premium when you aren’t running too.
 I was always a fan of working in the shoe and it feels just as great when running.
+Compared to the 8, the Brooks Ghost 9 running shoe feels lighter on your feet when you run.
+Getting to the true meaning of a “Ghost” and not knowing it’s there.

-I’ve put just over 100 miles in the Ghost now including a few longer runs of 10+ miles.
+I’ve put just over 100 miles in the Brooks Ghost 9 now, including a few longer runs of 10+ miles.
+The Omega Flex Grooves in the Brooks Ghost 9 allow for plenty of traction on rainy or icy days.
 I haven’t run into any issues.

 My Current Shoe Rotation: